We’ve only got two things to say about Faraday cages. One, you’ve either heard about Faraday cages in relation to electromagnetic pulse (EMP).

 Or two.
 You have no idea what the hell they are.

 If you’re not a seasoned prepper or just starting on the journey, you’re probably thinking number two.
 What in tarnation is the hype about?
-Why do people keep saying you need it?
-And how do you even build one?
+Why do people keep saying you need one?
+And who even taught them how to build a Faraday cage?

 Well, we’re here to answer all your burning questions about Faraday cages.
 So let’s get to it: